 Ken Omotani is the lead Environmental Technologies (ET) researcher in the Applied Research and Innovation Services (ARIS) department at the Southern Alberta Institute of Technology (SAIT).
 Ken joins SAIT with over 35 years of environmental engineering experience, working in sectors such as oil and gas, power generation, aluminum smelting, pulp and paper, and metal finishing.
 He has held senior technical and management positions throughout his career, and implemented several innovative technologies as cost-effective solutions to environmental problems on behalf of organizations such as ConocoPhillips and TransAlta.
 Ken has presented on these technology implementation projects at conferences and workshops such as the annual Aquatic Toxicity Workshop, Pulp and Paper Canada's annual general meeting, the GLOBE Program, and the International Conference on Mercury as a Global Pollutant.

 With a Bachelor of Applied Science in Chemical Engineering from the University of Toronto, Ken manages a multi-disciplinary team ARIS.
 The goal of their industry-based applied-research partnerships is to offer organizations the technical expertise, facilities and equipment they need to take new technologies closer to market - ultimately improving the environmental performance of various sectors.
-Ken has served on several committees including the Canadian Oil Sands Industry Alliance's Greenhouse Gas Steering Committee, Wood Buffalo Environmental Association board and various committees with the Canadian Association of Petroleum Producers and Consulting Engineers Alberta.
+Ken has served on several committees including Canada’s Oil Sands Innovation Alliance (COSIA), Greenhouse Gas Steering Committee, Wood Buffalo Environmental Association board and various committees with the Canadian Association of Petroleum Producers and Consulting Engineers Alberta.
 Ken was also part of the Electricity Project Team that won an Emerald award in 2004.

 David Silburn, BA EnvSt., M.Arch.